Limestone gravel

 In a system

-• Buffers pH upward to 8.0-8.4 indefinitely; aquaponics nitrification slows above pH 7.5 and stalls above 8.0, so this medium fights the system
+• Buffers pH upward toward 8.0-8.4 indefinitely; aquaponics nitrifying bacteria are most efficient near neutral (optimum around pH 7.3-7.5) and slow at higher pH, so this medium fights the system

-• Iron becomes biologically unavailable above pH 7.4 regardless of what's in the water, so plants chronically run iron-deficient
+• Iron becomes largely unavailable to plants in alkaline water (high pH), so plants chronically run iron-deficient (chlorosis)

-• Continuously releases calcium and carbonate as it dissolves, so water-quality readings drift over time and supplement decisions become unreliable
+• Continuously releases calcium and carbonate as the calcium carbonate dissolves, so water-quality readings drift over time and supplement decisions become unreliable

-• The only legitimate use is short-term emergency buffering of a system that's running too acidic from heavy fish waste; once stabilized, the limestone has to come out
+• The only legitimate use is short-term emergency buffering of a system running too acidic from heavy fish waste; once stabilized the limestone must come out

 Notes

-If you've already filled a bed with limestone and the system is struggling, the only fix is to drain, swap the media for an inert aggregate, and re-cycle.
-Mixing limestone with inert media doesn't help; even 20% limestone is enough to drive pH high.
+If a bed has already been filled with limestone and the system is struggling, the only fix is to drain it, swap the media for an inert aggregate and re-cycle.
+Mixing limestone with inert media does not help, since even a small fraction of calcium carbonate is enough to drive pH high.
+Crushed coral and aragonite are the same carbonate chemistry.

 See the full aquaponics media reference for comparison, or use the aquaponics system designer to plan a complete setup.